adrianmejias/jQuery-MGlass/README.markdown

 ## Description

-Displays a magnifying glass (or other image) as an overlay on an image
+Displays a magnifying glass (or other image) as an overlay on an image hover

 [See the demo](http://younes.info/demos/image-magnifier/example.html)